timmcginley/Agile/Methodology/README.md

 ### What does Agile Prototyping do?
 We use it in this course to infer:
+- The segments and features (Stage S1-S5)
-- the features and functions,
+- The stages and functions (Stage S6-S10)
+- Biomimetic Inspiration (Stage B1-B5)
+- Comparative
 - genes and growth (developmental) stages,
 - and evolution of building systems.